How Site Speed Affects SEO & Google Rankings (With Data)?

 - Red: #51+

 The ranking in Google is measured by Moz.
-Of course I know that ranking is dynamically updated and continuously changed.
-But #1 in the US, UK and NO which are the indexes I checked is quite a statement for how important speed is.
+Of course, I know that ranking is dynamically updated and continuously changed.
+But #1 in the US, UK, and NO, which are the indexes I checked, is quite a statement for how vital speed is.